Trees in graphs of large linear cliquewidth: Introduction

-\paragraph*{Outline of the paper} After the preliminary definitions in Section~\ref{sec:preliminaries}, we state in Section~\ref{sec:dichotomy} the main lemma of the paper, which is called the Dichotomy Lemma.
-This is essentially the main theorem, but suitably modified so that it can be proved by induction.
-Next, in Section~\ref{sec:uniform}, we show that the Dichotomy Lemma can be reduced to a special case of tree decompositions, which we call \emph{uniform}.
-The general idea is that all nodes behave similarly to each other, which is guaranteed by applying a tree version of the Factorisation Forest Theorem~\cite{simonFactorisationForestsFinite1990,colcombetCombinatorialTheoremTrees2007}.
-Finally, in Section~\ref{sec:proof-of-dichotomy}, we prove the Dichotomy Lemma by for uniform classes.
-The proof shares some similarity to the proof that graphs of bounded treewidth have definable tree decompositions~\cite{bojanczykDefinabilityEqualsRecognizability2016a}.
+Although compositionality of \mso{} is heavily relied on as a technical tool, the bulk of our analysis is more combinatorics than logics.
+Section~\ref{sec:preliminaries} introduces cliquewidth and tree decompositions (in this paper, these refer to decompositions for cliquewidth) as well as \mso{}.
+Section~\ref{sec:dichotomy} introduces the tree-like obstructions for linear cliquewidth, formally states our main structural result (Theorem~\ref{thm:main}) and proposes a suitably modified version that can be proved by induction which we call the Dichotomy Lemma.

+The next three sections prove the Dichotomy Lemma.
+Section~\ref{sec:preparation} reduces to a special case of \emph{uniform} tree decompositions where all nodes behave similarly to one another.
+This is stated in terms of \mso{} theories of some fixed quantifier rank, and is guaranteed by applying a tree version of the Factorisation Forest Theorem by Colcombet~\cite{simonFactorisationForestsFinite1990,colcombetCombinatorialTheoremTrees2007}.
+We also clean up typical edges (this is called normalisation), and reduce to the connected case.

+Section~\ref{sec:dichotomy-locals} proves the Dichotomy Lemma in the uniform sparse case, employing ideas similar to the proof of~\cite{bojanczykDefinabilityEqualsRecognizability2016a} that graphs of bounded treewidth have definable tree decompositions.
+Then Section~\ref{sec:dichotomy-non-local} establishes the result in the general uniform case.
 The main new phenomenon that arises in the present paper, as compared to~\cite{bojanczykDefinabilityEqualsRecognizability2016a}, is the presence of half-graphs, and most of the original material consists of the analysis of such half-graphs.

-Due to the space constraints, almost all proofs are in an appendix.
+Finally, Section~\ref{sec:obstructions} formally introduces logical transductions and proves that the tree-like obstructions \fo{} transduce classes containing a subdivision of every binary tree (and therefore they also \mso{} transduce the class of all trees), establishing Corollary~\ref{cor:main}.